joshbegley/nyt-latest/README.md

 **TikTok Bill Is Bundled With Aid to Ukraine and Israel**\
-`A House measure unveiled Wednesday attempts to force the Senate’s hand on passing legislation to ban TikTok or mandate the app’s sale.`\
+`A new House measure attempts to force the Senate’s hand on passing legislation to ban TikTok or mandate the app’s sale.`\
 https://nytimes.com/2024/04/17/technology/tiktok-ban-ukraine-israel-aid.html

 **Top Adviser to Mayor Adams Is Hit With a Second Harassment Lawsuit**\